Greek PM calls Merkel, Hollande, agrees on need for fast solution

 “The three leaders agreed on the need for low primary budget surpluses for Greece and the need for an immediate solution,” the official said.

-Greece’s international creditors signalled on Wednesday they were ready to compromise to avert a debt default even as Athens warned it might skip an IMF loan repayment due this week.
-(Reporting by Renee Maltezou, writing by George Georgiopoulos; editing by Ralph Boulton)
+Greece’s international creditors signaled on Wednesday they were ready to compromise to avert a debt default even as Athens warned it might skip an IMF loan repayment due this week.

+Reporting by Renee Maltezou, writing by George Georgiopoulos; editing by Ralph Boulton